lloydlow/BrahmanAngusAssemblyScripts/README.md

 This folder has the raw datasets of gap and ungapped contigs lengths as well as the R scrips used for analysis.

 ### QV estimation
 Here are the results by Derek Bickhart on QV estimation of the Angus and Brahman assemblies.
-The folder contains notes on software requirements and how to run the QV estimation
+The folder contains notes on software requirements and how to run the QV estimation.

 ### SV analyses
 This folder details the comparison of SV between Brahman and Angus assemblies.